midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 If transaction is reported to fail entirely, it is up to implementor to choose how to progress.
 It is advised to record such event in transaction history and notify user.

 If transaction history is tracked, an entry should be added, with confirmed status.
 Amount of tokens spent can be deducted by comparing coins provided as inputs through nullifiers and discovered outputs.
+Additionally, transients present in a transaction should be inspected for transaction history completeness, as there may be tokens immediately spent.

 #### `finalize_transaction`